-From 30 June 2019, we will be sharing additional credit information about customers with credit reporting bodies as part of the Comprehensive Credit Reporting (CCR) changes.
+From 30 June 2019, we started to share additional credit information about customers with credit reporting bodies as part of the Comprehensive Credit Reporting (CCR) changes.

-Today, we report information such as the date of your loan application, or if your loan is in default.
-Under CCR we’ll also report:
+We have always reported information such as the date of your loan application, or if your loan is in default.
+Under CCR we also now report:

 - When your loan accounts were opened and closed

 - Your current credit limits

 - Your repayment history, including whether you’ve made payments on time

 What is credit reporting?

 Credit Reporting is the sharing of customer information regarding credit products between credit providers and credit reporting bodies.